paulej/perc-framework/draft-jones-perc-private-media-framework.md

 # PERC Entities and Trust Model

 The following diagram depicts the trust relationships, direct or indirect, between entities described in the subsequent sub-sections.
-Note that this these entities may be co-located or further divided into multiple, separate physical devices.
+Note that these entities may be co-located or further divided into multiple, separate physical devices.

 Please note that some entities classified as untrusted in the simple, general deployment scenario used most commonly in this document may be considered trusted in other deployments.
-This document does not preclude such scenarios, but will keep the definitions and examples focused by only using the the simple, most general deployment case.
+This document does not preclude such scenarios, but will keep the definitions and examples focused by only using the the simple, most general deployment scenario.

 {#fig-trustmodel align="center"}
 ```